scalajp/2019.scalamatsuri.org/_candidates_en/TomoyukiShimomuraYoshimasaTanabe_1.md

   - Ichigaya Geek Night
   - JJUG
 ---
-When you are developing in a team, have you ever found the requirements to be vague, or felt something is not right about the domain model?
-We often hear about the projects where the modeling and design are done based on some individuals' sense or skills.
-It's not hard to imagine where the road would lead - spiral of harmful effect such as increasing cost to add new features and technical debts.
+When you are developing in a team, have you ever found the requirements to be vague, or felt that something was not right about the domain model?
+We often hear about projects where the modeling and design are done based on some individual's sense or skills.
+It's not hard to imagine where that road could lead - a spiral of harmful effects such as increasing costs to add new features and technical debts.

 In this session, we would like to introduce a formal approach to requirements capturing, domain modeling, and detail designs without relying on intuition.
-We've written the output from each phase using Scala, and would like to discuss the overall benefit of using Scala in this approach.
-Our overarching goal is to capture the business requirements and continuously provide quality software in a consistent manner as the team.
+We've written the output from each phase using Scala, and would like to discuss the overall benefits of using Scala in this approach.
+Our overarching goal is to capture the business requirements and continuously provide quality software in a consistent manner as a team.